 3.3.3 RESEARCH

-Students are expected to take 15 credits in their area of concentration or specialization, including the 3-credit Doctoral Dissertation proposal (ENEP 863).
+Students are expected to take 12 credits in their area of concentration or specialization, including the 3-credit Doctoral Dissertation proposal (SPPA 863).
 This will prepare students for their doctoral level research.
 Concentrations include Energy Sustainability, Water Sustainability, Environmental Justice, Political Ecology, Global Environments, and Sustainable Development.
 Students must have areas of concentration approved by their PhD Advisor and their Guidance Committee.
 If students meet the requirements of one of these concentrations, their transcript will formally indicate that the degree is awarded in this concentration.

 Alternatively, students may elect to specialize in other areas.
 Areas of specialization must be approved by the student’s faculty advisor and do not appear on a student’s transcript.